Frank Stella Prints anchors spring season exhibitions at the Addison Gallery

 Frank Stella, Extracts from Moby Dick Deckle Edges, 1993, lithograph, etching, aquatint, relief, and screenprint on white TGL, handmade paper, 34 ½ x 42 ¾ in., National Gallery of Australia, Canberra, purchased with the assistance of the Orde Poynton Fund 2002. © 2017 Frank Stella / Artists Rights Society (ARS), New York

-Stella’s first major print retrospective since 1982, the exhibition includes more than 100 editioned prints, drawn from the collection of the Jordan Schnitzer Family Foundation, which demonstrate the artist’s remarkable career as a printmaker.
+Stella’s first major print retrospective since 1982, the exhibition includes more than 100 editioned prints, drawn from the collection of Jordan Schnitzer and his Family Foundation, which demonstrate the artist’s remarkable career as a printmaker.
 Challenging traditional print media, Stella engaged in a series of stylistic reinventions from the geometric abstraction of minimalism in the early 1960s to the baroque exuberance of his later gestural work.

 Many of Stella’s most important print series are represented in the exhibition, including: Black Series I (1967), Exotic Birds (1977), Polar Co-ordinates for Ronnie Peterson (1980), Circuits (1982–83), Swan Engravings (1982–85), Moby Dick Engravings (1991), Imaginary Places (1994–99), Near East Monoprints (1999–2001), and his final series, the Schwarze Weisheit Series (2000).
 Stella’s titles are richly allusive and range in meanings from the historical, geographical, and political to the personal and literary, the latter reflecting the artist’s emerging interest in “abstract narration” in the 1980s.
 Referring to nineteenth-century American clipper ships, Civil War battles, endangered and extinct birds, Formula 1 racetracks, Italian folktales, and Herman Melville’s Moby-Dick, the titles add another symbolic dimension to Stella’s richly layered art.